July 26, 2021

 - Companies can utilize analytics to assess CSR (corporate social responsibility), sustainability, and risks in the supply chain and procurement.

 Data sources for procurement processes

 Generally, businesses now have access to heterogeneous data either from their internal processes or external sources.
 More and more companies use both sources to obtain powerful insights to make more informed business decisions internally and externally.

 Internal procurement data refers to information created within the corporation.
 In some cases, procurement analysts use financial records (i.e., general ledger) or access data from different suppliers or business units using staple software, such as Excel.

 External data refers to any type of information that comes from the outside of a corporation.
-For instance, readily available information, such as job postings data, social media comments, or LinkedIn profiles for your suppliers, qualify as external data.
+For instance, readily available information, such as job postings data, social media comments or profiles for your suppliers, qualify as external data.

 Many businesses may be challenged by the “build or buy” question when it comes to procurement.
 In general, the advantages and drawbacks of building spend intelligence and buying procurement analytics are common to other fields in which you need to decide on establishing your own or outsourcing business processes.